Caveman07/ltxv-pod/README.md

 - **Memory Efficient**: Loads only the necessary models
 - **Simple API**: Clean REST API for easy integration
 - **RunPod Compatible**: Tested and optimized for RunPod environments
-- **Async Job Processing**: Uses Redis Queue (RQ) for long-running video generation jobs
-- **Single Model Loading**: Models are loaded only once by the RQ worker to prevent GPU memory conflicts
+- **Single Process**: Simple synchronous processing for reliable deployment
+- **Job Status Tracking**: Async job processing with progress reporting and status endpoints

 ## Architecture

-This service uses a **two-process architecture** to prevent GPU memory conflicts:
+This service uses a **single-process architecture** with **background job processing**:

-1. **Flask App Process**: Handles HTTP requests, enqueues jobs, and serves results
+1. **Flask App Process**: Handles HTTP requests and manages job queue
-2. **RQ Worker Process**: Loads models and processes video generation jobs
+2. **Background Threads**: Process video generation jobs asynchronously
+3. **In-Memory Job Tracking**: Track job status, progress, and results
+4. **Model Loading**: Models are loaded once when the app starts and reused for all requests

 **Why this architecture?**

-- Prevents double loading of models (which would exhaust GPU memory)
-- Allows the Flask app to start quickly without loading large models
+- Simple and reliable for single container deployments
+- No complex process management or external dependencies (Redis)
-- Models are loaded only once per worker process and reused for all jobs
+- Models loaded once and reused efficiently
+- Background processing prevents request timeouts
+- Job status tracking for long-running operations
-- Better resource utilization and stability
+- Better suited for RunPod and similar container environments

 ## Quick Start